 The activities and operations of the Council are self-funding from regulated fees paid under the professional standards legislation.
 The Council's exposure to liquidity risk is deemed insignificant based on prior periods' data and current assessment of risk.
-The State Government of NSW, through the Department of Customer Service, is the Council's only creditor, thereby minimising liquidity risk.
+The State Government of New South Wales, via the Department of Customer Service, is the Council's only creditor, thereby minimising liquidity risk.